User interview analysis – turning raw data into insights effectively

 - User personas

-Before the team parts, make sure to have concrete next steps planned to bring findings to action.
-This could be a decision workshop, prototyping session or a design sprint.
-Also think about how you want to store your data and findings to have them accessible for the future.
-It should be easy for stakeholders to go back and look up certain aspects of the research at any time.
+Before the team parts, be sure to plan concrete next steps to put the findings into action.
+This could be a decision workshop, a prototyping session, or a design sprint.
+Also, think about how you want to store your data and findings so that they are accessible in the future.
+It should be easy for stakeholders to go back and look up specific aspects of the research at any time.

 The best way to improve your user interview analysis skills is to practice and to learn from your experience.
 Here are some mistakes others already did to help you improve even faster: